Honors and AP

 *Students will be responsible for obtaining their own copy of the book.

-A limited number of copies will be available in room 309 until June 25th.
+A limited number of copies will be available in rooms 309 or 310 until June 14th.

 Part I: Read the text.
-Highlight and write notes as you go along in your book.
 Think about parts that you thought were intriguing or stood out or maybe you had never thought about.

-Part II: Write three one page journal entries about different experiences over the summer that you had observed or you may have been in a situation that was similar to what Gladwell talks about in Blink.
-OR in which you thought about Blink and then assessed a situation differently.
+Part II: Write three one page journal entries.
+Each entry should be about a different incidence over the summer in which you observed/experienced something that was similar to what Gladwell discusses or in which you thought about Blink and then assessed a situation differently.

 Part III: What are your reactions to this book?
 Did you like it or not?
 What are some of the things you might criticize or believe should be researched more?
 (Length of this is not predetermined… feel free to write away.)